 If a successful candidate in an election is convicted of an offence under the Law in respect of his or her election expenses, the candidate is disqualified for taking up office or, if the candidate is already in office by the time of his or her conviction, shall cease to hold office.
-The convicted candidate can, however, stand as a candidate in the by-election caused by the vacancy in office.
+The convicted candidate can, however, stand as a candidate in the by- election caused by the vacancy in office.

-4.13 Will candidates get any assistance at public expense?
+5.14.
+Will candidates get any assistance at public expense?

 The Law requires the Privileges and Procedures Committee to make arrangements to distribute or publish details of each candidate's manifesto and background.
-This will be done through the publication of a booklet that will be distributed to every household (see paragraph 3.3).
+This will be done through the publication of a booklet that will be distributed to every household in your district (see paragraph 4.3).
 The booklet will be distributed shortly before the election.
 This service will be provided equally to all candidates and does not count as part of a candidate's own election expenses.
-Information about all candidates will also be published in a similar format on the vote.je website.
+Information about all candidates will also be published in a similar format on the www.vote.je website.

-4.14 What happens about expenses incurred after the poll?
+5.15.
+What happens about expenses incurred after the poll?